simonjvardy/Sportswear-Online/README.md

 - [PIP3](https://pypi.org/project/pip/) Python package installer
 - [Git](https://git-scm.com/) Version Control

+*Please ensure you have an account created at [Stripe](https://stripe.com/gb) in order to use the online payment processing for the checkout app.*

 #### **Cloning the GitHub repository** ####

 - navigate to [simonjvardy/Sportswear-Online](https://github.com/simonjvardy/Sportswear-Online) GitHub repository.